uvasrg/uvasrg.github.io/src/content/bat.md

 [Hannah Chen](https://hannahxchen.github.io/), [Yangfeng Ji](http://yangfengji.net/), [David Evans](http://www.cs.virginia.edu/~evans/)

+In [_The 2022 Conference on Empirical Methods in Natural Language Processing_](https://2022.emnlp.org/) (EMNLP), Abu Dhabi, 7-11 December 2022

 ## Adversarial Examples
 At the broadest level, an adversarial example is an input crafted intentionally to confuse a model.
 However, most work focus on the defintion as an input constructed by applying a small perturbation that preserves the ground truth label but changes model's output [(Goodfellow et al., 2015)](https://arxiv.org/abs/1412.6572).
 We refer it as a **fickle adversarial example**.
 On the other hand, attackers can target an opposite objective where the inputs are made with minimal changes that change the ground truth labels but retain model's predictions [(Jacobsen et al., 2018)](https://arxiv.org/abs/1811.00401).
 We refer these malicious inputs as **obstinate adversarial examples**.